Pesticides – An Overview

 Federal Insecticide, Fungicide, and Rodenticide Act

 The EPA regulates pesticides through registration and labeling requirements.
-A pesticide may not be sold until the EPA has registered the pesticide under FIFRA by approving a label that provides information on how to safely use and handle the pesticide.
+A pesticide may not be sold in the United States until the EPA has registered the pesticide under FIFRA by approving a label that provides information on how to safely use and handle the pesticide.
 As part of the registration process, manufacturers must submit scientific data on pesticide toxicity and environmental behavior.
 If a pesticide will be used on a food or feed crop, data must be supplied to identify scientific methods that will detect the pesticide or its residues on food and specify the acceptable amounts that may be present in the food.

 A cost-benefit analysis of the scientific data based on environmental, societal, and economic variables is used by the EPA to determine the acceptable uses and conditions for use, if any, of the pesticide.
 During the analysis, the EPA must determine whether the pesticide will cause “unreasonable risk to man or the environment[.]”
 The pesticide will only be registered if the EPA finds that use of the pesticide will not cause such a risk.
 Once registered, the manufacturer must prepare a label that meets EPA requirements in part by explaining the permissible uses and required conditions for use of the pesticides, including protections for workers.
 Pesticide label requirements preempt state and local laws, and application of a pesticide inconsistent with the label instructions is a violation of federal law.